legourrierec/dobson/README.md

 The code presented in this project has the following objectives:

   * drive the equatorial table in order to compensate the Earth rotation and follow a target in the sky
-  * drive the telescope ALT-AZ axis using either an Infra-Red remote or a Python-based interface
+  * drive the telescope axis: ALT ("altitude" or up-down) and AZ (Azimut or pivot) axis using either an Infra-Red remote or a Python-based interface
   * display sensor values (temperature and humidity)
   * assist the observer in reaching the target by offering a goto solution